What Is Whole Life Insurance, and Do You Need It?

 What is whole life insurance?

-The death benefit, sometimes referred to as the face value of the policy, gets paid out to your beneficiaries once your heirs file a claim and provide the insurer with a copy of your death certificate.
+The death benefit, sometimes referred to as the face value of the policy, gets paid to your life insurance beneficiaries once your heirs file a claim and provide the insurer with a copy of your death certificate.

 Generally, your beneficiaries will receive the funds in a lump sum.
-However, your insurance company may be willing to pay in installments or through an annuity.
+However, your insurance company might be willing to pay in installments or through an annuity.

 When you pay your premium, the money gets split between your insurance coverage, your cash value account and the insurer's expenses.